aka7/puppet-modules/README.md

 # puppet-modules
-generic puppet modules I've using with foreman.
+Some generic puppet modules, I'm using with foreman/katello.
+Mainly parameterised classes.